Skip to content

 If you have any questions about the process, you can hear about some of the experiences of our On-call firefighters on our YouTube channel.
 Otherwise, you can contact recruitment@rbfrs.co.uk for further information.

 To help potential applicants prepare for the selection process, we run a series of On-call Firefighter recruitment events and ‘Have a Go’ days at fire stations across Berkshire all year round.
+Please see the events calendar to book on to one of these sessions at your local station.

 Step 1: Application